majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 .. note:: Execute this command from the NGINX Plus Master instance.

-.. warn:: Do not perform these steps from the UDF 'Web Shell'.
+.. warning:: Do not perform these steps from the UDF 'Web Shell'.
 Use a native terminal client or Putty from the Windows Jump Host.

 .. code:: shell